Salty Angler Fishing Charters

 next-image

-Half-Day Fishing: Charleston's Inshore Hotspots
+Reel in the Action: Charleston's Inshore Hotspots

 "LOCAL knowledge.
 That's what you get with Captain Mike.
 Hardworking, laidback, willing to teach, and will do the best he can to put you on the bite." - Darrell